danm0nster/mvjrqa-replication/README.md

   one script produces an animation available as supplementary information.
 * Scripts to analyze empirical data.
 These scripts rely on data not included here.
-In order to run these scripts you have to first download the empirical data set (see: Shafiei & Shadpour, 2023).
+In order to run these scripts you have to first download the empirical dataset (see: Shafiei & Shadpour, 2023).
   See more details below in the section _Scripts to analyze empirical data_.

 The data generating scripts use random initial conditions, so in